Lexus LX Interior

 - "Tech features include … a superb Mark Levinson audio system with 19 (yes, nineteen) speakers." -- Kelley Blue Book (2013)

 - "On the other hand, Lexus' touchscreen infotainment system makes its appearance mercifully without the goofy computer mouse-style controller seen elsewhere in the brand's portfolio.
 We'd still like to see redundant audio preset buttons, but the system is otherwise a benchmark in terms of simplicity." -- Left Lane News (2013)

 - "A very handy dual screen rear seat entertainment system puts the screens on the back of the front headrests, so they don't interfere with the driver's outward visibility, and they come with two wireless headphones, so that the insipid kids' programs don't interfere with the driver's sanity." -- Forbes (2013)

-The Lexus LX 570 has 15.5 cubic feet of cargo space behind the third row, 41 cubic feet with the third row folded and up to 83.1 cubic feet with the middle and rear rows folded.
-The LX 570's cargo space is not very good for the class, as models such as the Infiniti QX80 and Cadillac Escalade offer far more space.
-Test drivers note that the LX 570's third-row seats don't fold flat as in most other SUVs, but instead fold to the side, which limits usable cargo space.
+The 2015 Lexus LX 570 has 15.5 cubic feet of cargo space behind the third row, 41 cubic feet with the third row folded and 83.1 cubic feet with the middle and rear rows folded.
+The LX 570's cargo space is on par with most large SUVs', but rivals like the Lincoln Navigator and Mercedes-Benz GL-Class offer more room.
+The LX 570's third-row seats don't fold flat, but instead fold to the sides, which critics note limits usable cargo room.